Battle of Ayta ash-Sha'b: Fighting spreads to Dibil and al-Qawzah

 Israeli forces eventually bypassed Ayta ash-Sha'b and started pushing northward towards the villages of al-Qawzah and Dibil, a few kilometers to the north of the town.
-Both of the villages were Christian and Hizbullah probably maintained a minimal presence there.
-The front line was thereby "extended from ash-Shomera-Zar’it [in Israel], over Khallat Warda [near the border] and reaching al-Qawzah and Dibil”.
+Both of the villages were Christian and Hezbollah probably maintained a minimal presence there.
+The front line was thereby "extended from ash-Shomera–Zar’it [in Israel], over Khallat Warda [near the border] and reaching al-Qawzah and Dibil”.

-A heavy PUMA APC was hit by a missile in the village of Dibil on 7 August, killing one soldier and injuring five others.
+On 7 August, a joint force of PUMA APCs and D-9 bulldozers attempted a break through from al-Qawzah to Dibil.
+On the way back, the force was attacked by a barrage of missiles.
+One of the PUMAs was severely hit and one soldier was killed and five others wounded.

-9 August, a large IDF force was detected by Hizbullah scouts while advancing from al-Qawzah towards Dibil.
+9 August, a large IDF force was detected by Hezbollah scouts while advancing from al-Qawzah towards Dibil.
 Local headquarters were alerted and the Israeli force was subjected to artillery and mortar fire, near the Dibil public swimming pool, from positions outside Ayta ash-Sha'b.
-Hizbullah did not maintain artillery inside the town.
+Hezbollah did not maintain artillery inside the town.
 An Israeli unit, belonging to the 8219th Engineering Battalion of the 551st Paratrooper Reserve Brigade, took cover in a garage on the outskirts of Dibil.
 The house was hit by two anti-tank missiles fired from Ayta ash-Sha'b (about 4 kilometers away) and the building collapsed.
 Nine soldiers were killed and 31 wounded, many of whom were buried under the ruins.
 Among those killed were Major Natan Yahav, the only senior IDF officer to die in the battle of Ayta ash-Sha'b.
 The incident was dubbed "The House of Death".
 Survivors later expressed bitterness at the IDF command, whose "incompetence and stupidity" contributed to the high number of casualties.
 "In Debel, those nine guys never even had a chance to shoot a single bullet."
 The casualties had to be carried on stretchers back to Israel.

 The same day, a Merkava tank was hit by a missile, fired from close range in Ayta ash-Sha'b.
 The tank turret was blown off and the tank caught fire.
 Its four crewmen were killed instantly.

-On 10 August, IDF claims to have killed three Hizbullah fighters in Ayta ash-Sha'b.